flyingcircusio/backy/README.txt

 Hacking
 =======

-Backy is intended to be compatible with Python 3.2 and 3.3.
+Backy is intended to be compatible with Python 3.3 and 3.4.
 It is expected to work properly on Linux and Mac OS X, even though specific backends may not be avaible on some platforms::

     $ hg clone https://bitbucket.org/ctheune/backy
     $ cd backy
-    $ virtualenv --python=python3.3 .
+    $ virtualenv --python=python3.4 .
-    $ bin/python bootstrap.py
+    $ bin/pip install zc.buildout
     $ bin/buildout
     $ bin/py.test